What Are Digestive Enzymes?

 There are a couple situations where supplementing with enzymes may be helpful for some people with IBS.

-- The first would be when there is an actual enzyme deficiency, in which replacing the enzymes may resolve the symptoms of concern.
+- When there is an actual enzyme deficiency, in which replacing the enzymes may resolve the symptoms of concern.

-- The second situation would be when someone doesn’t necessarily have a diagnosable enzyme deficiency, but still benefits in some way by the addition of extra enzymes, or supplementation with enzymes that the body doesn’t normally make.
+- When someone doesn’t necessarily have a diagnosable enzyme deficiency, but still benefits in some way by the addition of extra enzymes, or supplementation with enzymes that the body doesn’t normally make.

 Which enzymes have been studied in IBS?

 To date, only a handful of digestive enzymes have been studied to some extent in IBS.
 These include: